Are you wondering why people aren’t buying as much from your website as you hoped they would?

 Who am I buying from, do I like you and are you TRUSTWORTHY?

-Be sure to provide a little background of yourself, your relevance in the industry, and let your prospects know that you are the expert in your field.
-Don’t be sleazy or too sale-sy with your approach.
+Be sure to provide a background of yourself, your relevance in your niche, and let your prospects know that you are the expert in your field.
+Don’t be too sales-y with your approach.
 Be honest and sincere with your communications.
-Try to be more approachable and real!
+Be approachable and real. put face-to-camera videos of you or your team on your website so people can see who is behind the business and get to know your personality and body language.

 Does your website look CREDIBLE, well designed and is it easy to use?